dennislee22/dennislee22.github.io/docs/cdppvc/installation.md

 # CDP Private Cloud Installation

-This article and its sub-articles explain the requirements as well as the step-by-step procedure to deploy CDP Private Cloud solution based on the following software versions.
+This article and its sub-articles explain the requirements as well as the step-by-step procedure to deploy CDP Private Cloud solution with ECS platform based on the following software versions.

 | Software       | Version         |
 |:-------------|:------------------|